pietrop/quickQuoteNode/README.md

+Work in progress

 # quickQuoteNode
-A Node based implementation of quickQuote, exporting to twitter video API
+A Node based implementation of quickQuote, exporting to twitter video API.
+Importing from a video or a live video stream.

 [Go here for original ruby on rails implementation that exports html embed code](http://times.github.io/quickQuote/).